ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 Spell trap absorbs a total of 1 spell level per your caster level, before ending.
 The protection spell trap provides is absolute: having 1 level remaining of this protection means a 1st level or a 9th level spell is be absorbed, though the spell slot you regain matches only the spell levels remaining of spell trap.

-Mordenkainen/Mage's Disjunction may end this spell, if you are within that spell’s area and its caster succeeds on the spell check.
+Mordenkainen/Mage's Disjunction may end this spell, if you are within that spell's area and its caster succeeds on the spell check.
 Each turn you are within the area of effect of Disjunction, its caster can attempt the spell check on its turn.

 You can dismiss spell trap as a bonus action.